 Students are invited to explore their options, build their pathway and design their future through the following programs and opportunities.

 Cooperative Education Program (Co-op)

-In 2018-2019, YRDSB delivered 22,782 Co-op credits with a 98% success rate.
-Through Co-op, students can develop knowledge, skills and attitudes through hands-on experiences; explore their interests and career opportunities; learn more about different pathways to help them make informed education and career decisions; develop maturity and self-confidence; make valuable connections and build a network; complete the program requirements of the Specialist High Skills Major and participate in specialized Co-op programs.
+This program benefits students in all pathways: apprenticeship, college, university or the workplace.
+Co-op students learn, gain work experience and earn credits in an industry related to their career choice or Specialist High Skills Major (SHSM) Sector.
+Through co-op, students can develop knowledge, skills and attitudes through hands-on experiences; explore their interests and career opportunities; learn more about different pathways to help them make informed education and career decisions; develop maturity and self-confidence; make valuable connections and build a network; complete the program requirements of the Specialist High Skills Major; and participate in specialized co-op programs.

 Ontario Youth Apprenticeship Program (OYAP)

-In 2018-2019, there were 95 Grade 12 OYAP students registered at one of the three yearly Apprenticeship Group Signings.
-There were 45 OYAP students who registered as apprentices, applied to the “Accelerated OYAP Program” and pursued a Level 1 Training at a GTA College or at the College of Carpenters in one of the following trades: Auto Service Technician, Baker, Cook, Child Development Practitioner, Electrician, Floor Covering Installer, General Carpenter, Plumber, Residential Air Conditioning, and Truck and Coach Technician.
+Accelerated OYAP:In 2022-2023, 52 OYAP students were registered as Apprentices in the “Accelerated OYAP Program.”
+The Accelerated OYAP Level 1 students attempted 83 Dual credits with a 82% success rate in the 11 programs that ran.
+These OYAP students pursued a Level 1 Training at a GTA College or Training Delivery Agent in one of the following trades: Auto Body Repairer, Auto Service Technician, Baker, Cook, Construction Craft Worker, Electrician, General Carpenter, Hairstyling, Plumber, Residential Air Conditioning, and Truck and Coach Technician.